Getting Started with the Solid MCP Server

 Best for: Cursor, Claude Desktop, Windsurf, and any MCP-compatible tool you use interactively.

-No tokens to manage.
-The client handles auth automatically.
+The client handles auth via browser.

 Cursor